 Qualified Majority Voting

 Decisions under the ordinary legislative procedure are taken by Qualified Majority Voting (QMV).
 This means that unanimity is not needed for a decision to be taken in the Council when a pre-determined majority of member states (representing a certain percentage of the EU population) are in agreement.
-In reality, however the Council usually tries to reach unanimity.
+In reality, however, the Council usually tries to reach unanimity.

 Each member state has a certain number of votes weighted by population size.
-Click here to see a diagram of the number of votes each member state has and how directly (or not) it relates to population.
+Click here to see a table of the number of votes each member state has and how directly (or not) it relates to population.